Cost Optimization Guide

 Layer 2: Phase Detection Analyzes your prompt to detect:

-Layer 3: Safe Defaults When uncertain, defaults to Sonnet (quality over cost).
+Layer 3: Safe Defaults When uncertain, defaults to Opus 4.5 (maximum quality and reasoning).

 3. Real-Time Cost Tracking